AmosNimos/change-directory-plus/README.md

 	create directory = g
 	open images, videos, or any file type with the default gui = o change directory index = i
-	(All the keys will be mappable trough a file soon.)

 ## Tips
 	Add the following to your bashrc file to use more efficiently: